 The ultimate goal of this effort is to make sure all litigants who might benefit from a community-based sentence addressing the problems contributing to their criminal behavior get access to help.
-We want a "NO WRONG DOOR" approach, which recognizes that September 2018. many offenders have co-occurring conditions, and that each offender is a unique human being with diverse challenges.
+We want a "NO WRONG DOOR" Delaware's Problem-Solving Courts at the Delaware State Bar Association in approach, which recognizes that September 2018. many offenders have co-occurring conditions, and that each offender is a unique human being with diverse challenges.
 To that end, we need to review the sources of referral to our problem-solving courts to make sure that we are doing the best we can to identify defendants who need our help.
 By way of example, many defendants arrested for theft or prostitution may primarily need substance abuse treatment, because they engage in that activity to pay for Meanwhile, many poor defendants their drug habit. caught up in the drug trade may not be addicts, but have educational and skill gaps that make them unable to earn an honest living.
 Therefore, our referral procedures need to be reviewed and brought up-to-date so that we can better identify what problems individual offenders have and refer them to the proper programming.